ckchessmaster/codeSnippets/README.md

 # codeSnippets
-A Repository for Code Snippets that may be useful for various tasks.
+A Repository for Code Snippets that may be useful to speed up doing various tasks in many different languages.